Treating Concussions with Our Sports Chiropractor

 Causes of Concussions

-Concussions are injuries that occur when a knock on the head causes the brain to bounce around inside the skull.
+Concussions are injuries that occur when a direct or indirect blow to the head causes the brain to bounce around inside the skull.
 They are also considered a mild form of traumatic brain injury, or TBI.
-This bouncing off the skull can damage brain cells and cause the release of abnormal chemicals.
+These concussions can damage brain cells and cause the release of abnormal chemicals.

 The most common causes of concussions are sports injuries and auto accidents.
-However, any time a person gets banged on the head, they can potentially concuss themselves.
+However, any time a person gets a blow to the head, they can potentially concuss themselves.
 Children and teenagers are more likely to suffer concussions than adults, primarily due to sports injuries and everyday accidents.

 Concussions are not new to the medical world, but they are receiving more attention thanks to the increasing public awareness of their prevalence in the sports world.
 Because medical treatment for a concussion is primarily supportive, protocols vary.
 Concussion management aims to reduce immediate symptoms associated with the concussion, reduce or prevent long-term symptoms associated with the concussion, and prevent long-term damage.